hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/quickstart.rst

 upgrade process, type ``firmware`` into the *Download and install package* field and press *OK*.

-For more information about this process, and for more options visit the section TODO LINK AND NAME OF web package SECTION.
+For more information about this process, and for more options visit the section (TODO: LINK AND NAME OF web package SECTION).

 **Multiple-device update**

-Updating Braiins OS+ on multiple devices at once can easily be done using the Braiins OS+ Box (TODO:edit name).
+Updating Braiins OS+ on multiple devices at once can easily be done using the BOS+ Toolbox.
 In order to do so, follow the steps bellow:

-  * Download Braiins OS+ Box (TODO:edit name) from our `website <https://braiins-os.com/>`_. and open it.
+  * Download BOS+ Toolbox from our `website <https://braiins-os.com/>`_. and open it.
-  * In the Braiins OS+ Box (TODO:edit name), type the following command (replace the IP_ADDRESS placeholder accordingly) (TODO how to specify multiple IPs)
+  * In the BOS+ Toolbox, type the following command (replace the IP_ADDRESS placeholder accordingly) (TODO: how to specify multiple IPs)

   ::